mauleyzaola/gitlog/README.md

 We can filter the commits by `author(s)` and by `date` range.
 Filters work as `AND` operators, so the more filters you add, the less results you will get in return

 If we would want to filter by `author(s)` we can type in as many as needed, comma separated using the parameter `-authors` like this.
-We can use either `name` or `email` values, it makes no difference.
+Authors are identified by an exact match on the email.

 ```
-gitlog -authors="tonyb gusdevel john@mail.com"
+gitlog -authors="gusdevel@outlook.com susan@mail.com"
 ```

 ### Date Range (from,to)